 9. Use Command™ Strips

-If you rent, you will want a damage-free way to hang your art – and even if you don't rent, you are probably wary of hitting a wire or pipe.
+If you are renting, you will want a damage-free way to hang your art – and even if you don't rent, you are probably wary of hitting a wire or pipe.
 So, instead of nails and picture hooks, use Command™ Strips.
 These stick to the wall and have a velcro face that can be stuck to the back of a picture frame for super-quick, mess-free gallery walls.
 They won't leave any residue on the wall either.
 The large Command™ Strips can hold as much as 7.2kg and cost less that £5 for four pairs.

 10. Improvise a tool for even spacing